SAOD-research/PECL/README.md

 Taking **ReDet** as an example, the installation, training, and testing steps can be found in the official ReDet documentation, which is clear and well-documented.
 You can follow the instructions here: [ReDet GitHub](https://github.com/csuhan/ReDet).

-The only difference lies in the construction of the sparse annotation dataset, which will be explained in detail below.
+The main difference between the baseline method in this paper and the official ReDet lies in the construction of the sparse annotation dataset, which will be explained in detail below.
-So, first, make sure to run the ReDet code successfully.
+Therefore, you should first run the ReDet code successfully.
 Then, change the data path in `config/ReDet/ReDet_re50_refpn_1x_dota1.py` to the path of the sparse annotation dataset.
 This way, you can obtain the corresponding baseline results.

+### How to obtain the sparse annotation dataset

+The sparse annotation dataset can be downloaded from the following URL:

 ### How to obtain the sparse annotation dataset

 The sparse annotation dataset can be downloaded from the following URL: